 - The role of free media in democratic governance

-The programme is open to mid-career journalists, from any medium and from any country.
-To date, we have had over 330 Press Fellows from 47 countries, many of whom have gone on to hold high editorial office.
+The Programme is open to mid-career journalists, from any medium and from any country.
+To date, we have had 350 Press Fellows from over 50 countries, many of whom have gone on to hold high editorial office.
 In order to gain full benefit from a period in Cambridge, it is essential for applicants to have a good command of English.

 John Naughton (Director) is an academic and a journalist.
 He was former Vice-President of Wolfson College, writes a weekly column for the London Observer and is a well-known blogger.
 His books on the history and significance of the Internet, From Gutenberg to Zuckerburg: what you really need to know about the internet and A Brief History of the Future: the origins of the Internet, have been translated into several languages, including Chinese.
 He is a Fellow of the Royal Society of Arts and Emeritus Professor of the Public Understanding of Technology at the Open University.

-Bill Kirkman founded and directed the Programme for its first 14 years and still plays an active role in it.
-He is a former Africa and Commonwealth Correspondent of The Times and was until recently Editor of the magazine Cambridge.
-He currently writes a regular column for The Hindu.
+Bill Kirkman founded and directed the Programme for its first 14 years.
+He was a former Africa and Commonwealth Correspondent of The Times, had a regular column for The Hindu and was until recently Editor of the magazine Cambridge.

 Contact the Press Fellowship